Playing Out Story

 Playing Out has its roots in discussions amongst like-minded parents in South Bristol.
 Our neighbourhood is close to the city centre, with mostly terraced housing, few green spaces and busy roads.

 As our children grew up, we started to feel frustrated that their freedom to play out was so restricted, mainly because of the traffic that dominated local streets.
-Alice Ferguson and Amy Rose hit on an idea.
+Neighbours Alice Ferguson and Amy Rose hit on an idea that would both provide a temporary solution and start to change things more deeply.
 They knew you could apply to have a street party – why not use this procedure to simply close the street to traffic one day after school, giving over the space to children?

 2009: A seed is sown

-The first playing out session happened on Alice and Amy’s street in June 2009.
+The first ‘playing out’ session happened on Alice and Amy’s street in June 2009.
 While neighbours looked out for cars and chatted, around 30 children of all ages played in the street together as naturally as if they did it every day.
+Adults were amazed at the number of children and everyone agreed it was a brilliantly simple idea.

 2010: A model develops

-Encouraged by the success of this, they applied for a small amount of funding through their residents’ association and supported five other local streets to trial the model.
+Encouraged by this success, they applied for a small amount of funding and supported five other local streets to trial the model.
 They also developed guidance materials, made a film and set up the early version of this website to help and inspire others.
 Read their report here.

 The idea – and conversations around it – quickly spread.
-We received emails and calls from residents, councils, organisations and experts in the field of children and play, including Tim Gill, a leading childhood/play expert, who said, “I think [the playing out model] is the most exciting, visionary initiative I’ve heard about for the last decade or more”.
+We received emails and calls from residents, councils, organisations and experts in the field of children and play, including Tim Gill, a leading childhood/play expert, who said, “I think this is the most exciting, visionary initiative I’ve heard about for the last decade or more”.

 2011: The idea spreads